Timothy Levitch

 Timothy "Speed" Levitch (/ˈlɛvɪtʃ/; born July 9, 1970) is an American actor, tour guide, poet, speaker, philosopher, author and voice actor.
 The name "Speed" was given to him by a childhood friend in high school.
-Levitch has appeared in multiple films and has had his poetic and philosophical works published in books and periodicals.
+Levitch has appeared in multiple films and has had poetic and philosophical works published in books and periodicals.

 Biography

-Levitch was born July 9, 1970 in New York City.
+Levitch was born July 9, 1970, in New York City.
 He mostly grew up in the Riverdale neighborhood of the Bronx, where he attended the Horace Mann School.
 When he was 12, his parents bought a house in Westchester County, New York, and he was briefly a suburbanite.
 He longed to return to New York City and eventually did.

 In 1992 he received his tour guide license from the Central Park Conservancy.
 He later took a position with Apple and Gray Line Tours as a tour bus guide.
 He soon attracted a cultlike following, due not only to his fast talking style, but also for his obvious love of portraying his native city in psychedelic terms and with passionate philosophical ideas.
 Levitch's cult spread beyond New York when he became the subject of the 1998 documentary The Cruise.
 In 2000 he was a citizen of the art project Quiet, We Live in Sane.